M23 campaign (2022–present): Initial actions

-Failure of peace talks and resumption of fighting

 On 6 April, the FARDC rejected any negotiations with the M23 forces based in the DR Congo, and started a counter-attack.
 Four days later, M23 announced that it would withdraw its troops from any villages captured during the earlier clashes.
 However, as the fighting raged on, FARDC increasingly lost ground to the insurgents.
-In late April, the DRC government and several rebel groups held peace talks in Nairobi, but the Bisimwa faction of M23 voluntarily left or was expelled from the negotiations due to the ongoing clashes in North Kivu.

-M23 forces, reportedly led by Makenga and including the Bisimwa faction, restarted their offensive in May.
+Following the failure of initial peace talks, M23 forces, reportedly led by Makenga and including the Bisimwa faction, restarted their offensive in May.
 This operation was reportedly supported by at least 1,000 Rwandan soldiers.
 According to a local, M23 overran Kibumba on 18 May.
 On 19 May, M23 rebels attacked MONUSCO peacekeepers at Shangi, Rutshuru Territory, as the latter joined the FARDC in counter-insurgency operations.
 The rebel leadership declared that the attack was in response to a previous joint FARDC-FDLR operation.
 (Note: It has been reported that some FARDC soldiers who operate in North Kivu are former FDLR members.
 A later report for the United Nations by independent researchers stated that the FDLR had begun to fight alongside the FARDC in May, responding to the M23 offensive.)
 From 22 May, the rebels attempted to advance on North Kivu's provincial capital, Goma, displacing 70,000 people.
 From 22 to 23 May, a battle raged at Kibumba, while the insurgents temporarily seized Rumangabo before it was retaken by the FARDC.
 According to independent researchers, the insurgents were supported by Rwandan soldiers during the battle for Rumangabo.

 On 25 May, M23 reached the outskirts of Goma but were repelled by MONUSCO, FARDC, and the FDLR after heavy fighting.
 The insurgents subsequently retreated, and there was a pause in fighting for the rest of the month.
-At this point, the FARDC accused the Rwanda Defence Force (RDF) of fighting directly alongside the rebels, claiming that local vigilantes had captured two Rwandan soldiers.
-On the other side, Rwanda claimed that the DR Congo had fired rockets into its territory, was aided by the FDLR, and had "abducted" the two RDF soldiers.
-The fighting also stoked local ethnic tensions; North Kivu's deputy police commander, Francois-Xavier Aba van Ang, released a video urging civilians to organize as militiamen to combat M23 in a "people's war".
-The FARDC also armed existing local militias so that they could assist in the campaign against M23.
+North Kivu's deputy police commander, Francois-Xavier Aba van Ang, released a video urging civilians to organize as militiamen to combat M23 in a "people's war".
+The FARDC also began arming existing local militias so that they could assist in the campaign against M23.